← All Articles

 Hour 1-2: Define Your Non-Negotiables Create a one-page brief covering audience composition (job titles, company sizes, technical sophistication), desired takeaways (strategic insights, technical knowledge, inspiration), format constraints (presentation length, Q&A requirements, recording permissions), and absolute requirements (security clearances, travel limitations, content restrictions).

-Hour 3-6: Contact Specialized Networks First Reach out to 2-3 AI-focused speaker networks simultaneously.
+Hour 3-6: Contact Specialized Networks First Reach out to two or three AI-focused speaker networks simultaneously.
 Provide your brief and emphasize timeline urgency.
-Request 3-5 speaker options with immediately available sample videos.
+Request three to five speaker options with immediately available sample videos.
 Avoid the temptation to cast a wide net beyond specialists at this stage.

 Hour 13-24: Confirm Logistics Nail down travel arrangements, AV requirements, and content approval processes.
 Many last-minute bookings fail due to overlooked logistics rather than speaker quality.

 Hour 25-72: Content Coordination Establish clear communication protocols for content development.
-Successful emergency bookings typically involve 2-3 brief calls rather than extensive email exchanges.
+Successful emergency bookings typically involve two or three brief calls rather than extensive email exchanges.

 Hidden Costs and Contract Considerations

 Emergency speaker bookings involve financial realities that catch inexperienced planners off-guard.
 Beyond elevated speaking fees, travel costs often increase significantly due to last-minute airline pricing.
-A speaker who might normally cost $15,000 total could easily reach $22,000-25,000 when booked within three weeks.
+A speaker who might normally cost $15,000 total could easily reach $22,000 to $25,000 when booked within three weeks.

 Payment timing also accelerates.
-While standard bookings might allow payment 30 days post-event, emergency contracts typically require 50% payment upon signing with the remainder due before the presentation.
+While standard bookings might allow payment 30 days post-event, emergency contracts typically require a substantial deposit upon signing with the remainder due before the presentation.
 Some high-demand speakers require full payment within 48 hours of contract execution.

 Technical requirements become non-negotiable.
 Speakers booking on short notice rarely accommodate special AV requests or non-standard presentation formats.
 Plan on providing exactly what they specify rather than negotiating alternatives.